![]() |

 unit or an agency or instrumentality thereof,

-such arrangement has substantially the same effect as a covenant not
+extent such arrangement has substantially the same effect as a

-to compete) entered into in connection with an acquisition (directly
+covenant not to compete) entered into in connection with an

-or indirectly) of an interest in a trade or business or substantial
+acquisition (directly or indirectly) of an interest in a trade or

 (F) any franchise, trademark, or trade name.